mboudr35/SimpleVoteCalculator/README.md

 The program outputs this:
 ```
 $ election -score < approval_test.csv
-[Beth:13 Adam:6 Charles:-5]
+[[Beth] [Adam Denise] [Charles]]
 ```
-From this we determine that Beth is the undisputed winner with a score of 13, followed by Adam with a score of 6, then Charles with a score of -5.
+From this we determine that Beth is the winner, followed by Adam and Denise who are tied, then Charles.

 ### Schulze
 We have 5 candidates: Adam, Beth, Charles, Denise, and Edward.